 America’s tax system is out of date and not competitive.
 Last updated in 1986, the OECD finds U.S. business tax rates are now the highest in the world.
 Congress must enact reforms that lower the U.S. business tax rate and move the U.S. toward a territorial tax system.
-While comprehensive reform will take time, a temporary repatriation of U.S. foreign earnings should be a part of any tax reform proposal to return $1.4 trillion to the U.S. economy.

 Why is this important to Silicon Valley, California and the U.S?